Computational-Psychiatry/3DI/README.md

 ### 2) Install python packages

 Install the necessary packages via pip.
-It is advised to use a virtual environment by running
+It is advised to use a virtual environment by running and update pip
 ```
 cd build
 python3 -m venv env
 source env/bin/activate
+pip install --upgrade pip
 ```

 The necessary packages can simply be installed by running.